jacob-grahn/jiber/packages/jiber-server/docs/store.md

 __Returns__
 - (ServerState): Returns the servers's global state.
-This includes state and members of all s.
+This includes state and watchers of all docs.

 __Example__
 ``` javascript